-There will be two take-home problem sets (due on 19 April and 18 June).
+There will be two take-home problem sets (due on 20 April and 17 June).
 Each problem set counts 50 points, so the total score for the course is 100 points.
 The language of the problem sets is English.
-The expected language of answers is English.
+The expected language of your answers is English.

-The problem sets ask you to obtain country-level data, prepare and detrend them; to mathematically derive variations of the material in class; and to then implement variations of existing MATLAB code to simulate the according variants of the model.
-Baseline data and code in MATLAB (and optionally for parts of problem set 1 in STATA) are available at StudyNet (Canvas).
+The problem sets ask you to obtain country-level data, prepare and detrend them; to mathematically derive variations of the material from class; and to then implement variations of existing MATLAB code to simulate the according variants of the model.
+Baseline data and code in MATLAB (and optionally for parts of problem set 1 in STATA) are available at Canvas.